What you need to know if you’re an executor of estate

 Before you begin serving as executor of estate, you should understand that most major legal and financial tasks don’t have to be handled immediately.
 Take a step back.
 Dealing with such matters at a time when you might be coping with a personal loss is difficult.
 In the days following death, you could be involved in helping arrange the funeral, collecting information for an obituary, contacting clergy and other urgent tasks.

 When those tasks are completed, take time to get a clear understanding of the estate.
 And realize that you don’t have to do everything by yourself.
 But don’t ask other family members or friends to help.
 Instead, enlist the aid of three specialists: an estate attorney, your financial advisor and the deceased’s accountant.
-(Contact us if you need a referral to an estate attorney.)
+(Contact us if you need a list of estate planning attorneys in your area.)
 Some states let you appoint co-executors who have special expertise to serve alongside you.

 It’s impossible to provide an all-inclusive checklist for executors.
 Each family situation is unique, and legal requirements vary from state to state.
 So here is a basic list to help get you started:

-- Gather all the deceased’s important documents – starting with the will, if any.
-Ideally, the decedent would have told you where to find all the legal, tax and financial documents you need, as well as usernames and passwords for digital material.
+- Gather all the deceased’s important documents – starting with the will, if one exists.
+Ideally, the decedent would have told you where to find all the legal, tax and financial documents you need.
 Don’t assume the decedent told you everything – look for bank safe deposit boxes, insurance policies and other items that can lead to unknown assets.
 Interview family members to help your search.

-- File the will with the probate court.
+- Contact an estate planning attorney and tax professional.
+They can help you prepare and file the the deceased's will with the probate court.
 Make yourself a few copies first.

-- Get several certified copies of the death certificate, typically signed by the physician who verified the death and issued by the county of residence.
-You’ll need one every time you must provide proof of death (although you might find that a few institutions now accept copies).
+- Get several certified copies of the death certificate.
+You’ll need one every time you must provide proof of death (although you may find that a few institutions now accept copies).

 - Notify the post office, utility companies, credit card companies, banks and other businesses of the death so that recurring charges are stopped.
 Have the deceased’s mail forwarded to you.